Exams

 H-1B visas

-During your OPT, you are eligible to apply for an H-1B visa, which is the work visa for high-skilled migrants.
+During your OPT, you are eligible to apply for an H-1B visa, which is the work visa for high-skilled foreign workers.
 This is the most common way for MBA graduates to stay on and work in the US.

 To apply for an H-1B visa, you must have an employer sponsor.

 There is an annual cap on the number of H-1B visas issued, which currently stands at 85,000.
-65,000 are allocated to students with at least a bachelor’s degree, and any additional 20,000 to students with at least a master’s degree.
-H-1B visa applications regularly exceed the cap by a long way: in 2021, it’s estimated that 275,000 applications were received.
+A total of 65,000 are allocated to students with at least a bachelor’s degree, and an additional 20,000 to students with at least a master’s degree.
+H-1B visa applications regularly exceed the cap by a long way: in 2024, it’s estimated that 470,000 applications were received.

-Graduates from STEM-certified MBAs have an additional advantage.
-The 24-month extension of your OPT means that you have two additional years (and two additional lottery cycles) to apply for an H-1B.
+Graduates from STEM-certified MBAs do have a slight advantage.
+The 24-month extension of your OPT means that you have two additional years (and therefore two additional lottery cycles) to apply for an H-1B.

 It’s also worth noting that graduates with certain employers are exempt from the cap.
 These include institutions of higher education, or companies associated with institutions of higher education (such as universities, school districts, and hospitals affiliated with medical schools).